Top 10 Unusual Things to Do and See in Berlin. Exploring the city like a local

 - Next stop can be the Holocaust museum with the memorial of almost 3000 concrete slabs representing the Jews killed during the Nazi regime (millions were killed, not 3000).

 - Potsdamer Platz – a modern business center of Berlin.
 All the buildings are new here, as they were built on the place of the Berlin wall that was destroyed in 1989.
 There are tall office buildings, two shopping centers, and the Sony Entertainment Center.

 It was a list of the most typical places to visit in Berlin.
 Despite a large number of attractions, the whole route will be just about 5-6 km long.
 To discover the less touristy parts of the city, I will tell you about the top unusual places to visit in Berlin with insider tips and useful information in the end.

 Top 10 Unusual Things to Do and See in Berlin

 I didn’t create my travel blog to repeat what the Wikipedia and hundreds of other travel websites are saying, but to help you discover something different with my knowledge of the particular city or place and its lesser-known attractions.

 Charlottenburg is a very nice district away from the city hustle.
-It used to be a heart of Western Berlin, but now is a great place for the quiet existence, while a bit too expensive for young people.
+It used to be the heart of Western Berlin, but now is a great place for a quiet existence, while a bit too expensive for young people.
 It is full of bars and international shops.
 One famous attraction here is the Charlottenburg Palace built in the 17th century and its gardens.

 Find the Pieces of the Berlin Wall